Sharon Johnson, DVM

 Dr. Johnson initially practiced in Orange County, CA, both as an emergency vet and a small animal associate.
 She and her husband, Malcolm, moved to Petaluma in 1998, welcoming twins Ben and Drew in 1999.
 Dr. Johnson bought WSVC with her husband in 2008 after working at the clinic for the previous decade.
-Malcolm manages the practice, and together they strive to continually improve the level of medicine and the overall experience for pets and owners.
 Dr. Johnson is a member of the American Animal Hospital Association, the American Veterinary Medical Association, the California Veterinary Medical Association, the Redwood Empire Veterinary Medical Association, and the Petaluma Chamber of Commerce.